Baked Chicken and Orzo are tossed with mushrooms then slowly baked for a flavorful dinner your family will love!

 It’s been a week and I haven’t been running since.
 My calf still hurts.
 I’ve convinced myself the problem was I had the wrong type of shoes.
 So I’m waiting to run until I get myself some new ones.
 I wouldn’t want to re-injure myself now would I?
 When I do get shoes, I may need to break them in before I run again.
 It could be weeks before I’m back at it.
 That’s just the way it is when you are an athlete like me.

 I may not be able to run, but I sure can eat!
 My favorite kind of pasta orzo, especially when it’s baked.
 The pasta gets this perfect crust on the top but remains soft and tender underneath.
-The chicken breasts, the broth, the sage and the mushrooms add so much flavor to the plump pasta.
+The baked chicken breasts, the broth, the sage and the mushrooms add so much flavor to the plump pasta.
 It’s rather irresistible if I do say so myself.
-It’s comfort food at it’s best!
+This baked chicken recipe is comfort food at it’s best!

 EAT MORE CHICKEN

 NEVER MISS A RECIPE!
 SUBSCRIBE TO MY EMAIL TODAY!